 WHO WE ARE

-Both Lohnes and Lapointe have been involved with varying service dog programs in Canada and internationally and have drawn on their wealth of experience and knowledge to offer the AUDEAMUS service dog program.
+Lohnes have been involved with varying service dog programs in Canada and internationally (Hero’s Companion Ukraine at (www.heroscompanions.org) and has drawn on his wealth of experience and knowledge to offer the AUDEAMUS Service Dogs program.

 WHAT WE DO